 • advanced digital skills

-The regulation highlights that the five specific areas of action for the funded projects, although distinct, are interlinked since, for example, "Artificial Intelligence needs cybersecurity to be trustworthy".
-Thus, the different specific objectives should not be seen in isolation, but as a central part of a coherent whole.
+The regulation highlights that the five specific areas of action for the financed projects, although distinct, are interconnected, since, for example, “Artificial Intelligence needs cybersecurity to be trustworthy.”
+Therefore, the different specific objectives should not be viewed in isolation, but as a central part of a coherent whole.

 High performance computing

-The published regulation also provides some general guidelines on the various specific objectives of the programme.
-In the case of high-performance computing, the document highlights that these solutions should be used "more widely by industry and more generally in areas of public interest".
+The published regulations also provide some general guidelines on the program's various specific objectives.
+In the case of high-performance computing, the document highlights that these solutions should be used “more widely by industry and, more generally, in areas of public interest”.

-This will allow the unique opportunities offered by supercomputers to be exploited for society "in matters of health, environment and safety, as well as the competitiveness of the industrial sector, especially of SMEs".
-To this end, it is planned to "purchase high-end supercomputers" to ensure the operation of a high-performance computing system "in accordance with the Union's values and principles".
+This will allow us to take advantage of the unique opportunities that supercomputers offer society "in matters of health, environment, and safety, as well as the competitiveness of the industrial sector, especially SMEs."
+In this sense, “the acquisition of top-of-the-line supercomputers” is planned that ensure the operation of a high-performance computing system “in accordance with the values and principles of the Union”.

-To find out more check this website and contact email: Programa.Europa.Digital@fccn.pt
+To learn more, see this website and contact email: Programa.Europa.Digital@fccn.pt

 Other related articles